 It’s okay to try other places on the body!

-There are many Dexcom users who have found success in trying other body areas for the insertion of the sensor.
+Many Dexcom users have found success in trying other body areas for the insertion of the sensor.

 Some users who don’t have adequate abdomen fat tried attaching the G6 sensor to the backside of the arm.

-Placing it at the back of the arm allows you to switch the placement to the other arm when you replace the sensor after 10 days.
-This is especially good for pediatric patients who will not be able to get their hands on the sensor and try to peel it off or tamper with the adhesive.
+Placing it at the back of the arm allows you to switch the placement to the other arm when you replace the sensor after ten days.
+This is especially good for pediatric patients who will not get their hands on the sensor and try to peel it off or tamper with the adhesive.

-This week DEXCOM was finally able to receive the CE Marking in Europe for allowing users to wear in on the back of the upper arm.
+This week DEXCOM was finally able to receive the CE Marking in Europe for allowing users to wear it on the back of the upper arm.

 If you can’t find a good place for the sensor, ask your doctor

-As with other medical applications, it’s important that you check with your doctor or endocrinologist before establishing the best spot for the Dexcom G6 sensor.
+As with other medical applications, you must check with your doctor or endocrinologist before establishing the best spot for the Dexcom G6 sensor.